Skip to content

 Application > General Setup > Client > Client

-In the Secure Web Service Configuration tab, the System Administrator can manage the SWS key and configure token expiration.
+In the Secure Web Service Configuration tab, the System Administrator manages the SWS key and configures token expiration.

 Starting from Etendo 26.1, the key is automatically generated during ./gradlew install — no manual action is required for new installations.
 For earlier versions or to rotate the key, use one of the following methods: